piroor/treestyletab/README.md

   In short: shift-dragging of tabs will allow you to drop tabs to the bookmarks toolbar.
 Otherwise [TST Bookmarks Subpanel](https://addons.mozilla.org/firefox/addon/tst-bookmarks-subpanel/) possibly helps you.

-  From [a change introduced at the bug 1453153 (affects on Firefox 63 and later)](https://bugzilla.mozilla.org/show_bug.cgi?id=1453153), now Firefox doesn't allow addons to provide ability to do "creating bookmarks (or links) by drag and drop of tabs" and "detach a tab to a new window by dropping it outside of the window" in same time - those functionailities are quite exclusive.
+  From [a change introduced at the bug 1453153 (affects on Firefox 63 and later)](https://bugzilla.mozilla.org/show_bug.cgi?id=1453153), now Firefox doesn't allow extensions to provide ability to do "creating bookmarks (or links) by drag and drop of tabs" and "detach a tab to a new window by dropping it outside of the window" in same time - those functionailities are quite exclusive.
 (For more technical details, see [my comment at the issue #2033](https://github.com/piroor/treestyletab/issues/2033#issuecomment-422157577).)

   Thus, now TST provides two different effects to gestures: